Article 6CGY1 The best mesh Wi-Fi systems of 2025

 How we test Wi-Fi routers

-My home covers around 2,200 square feet across three stories, with my office on the third floor.
-It's relatively long and thin, with the living room at the front of the house, the kitchen at the back and three bedrooms on the second floor.
-Its age means there are a lot of solid brick walls, old school lathe and plaster, as well as aluminum foil-backed insulation boards to help with energy efficiency.
-There are two major Wi-Fi dead zones in the house, the bathroom and the bedroom behind it, since there's lots of old and new pipework in the walls and floors.
+My home covers around 2,200 square feet across three stories with the office on the third floor.
+It's relatively long and thin, with the living room at the front of the house, the kitchen at the back and the three bedrooms on the first floor.
+Its age means there are a lot of solid brick walls, old-school lathe and plaster as well as aluminum foil-backed insulation boards to help with energy efficiency.
+There are two major Wi-Fi dead zones in the house: The bathroom and the third bedroom behind it, since there's lots of old and new pipework in the walls and floors.

-For mesh routers that have two nodes, I placed the first in my living room, connected via ethernet to my cable modem, with the second on the first-floor landing in the (ostensible) center of the house.
-For three-node sets, the third went in my kitchen, which I've found is the optimal layout to get the bulk of my house covered in Wi-Fi.
+For mesh routers with two nodes, I place the first in my living room, connected via ethernet to my cable modem with the second on the first floor landing in the (ostensible) center of the house.
+For three-node sets, the third goes in my kitchen, which I've found is the optimal layout to get the bulk of my house covered in Wi-Fi.
+Fundamentally, my home poses enough challenges that if it succeeds here, it stands a very good chance of succeeding in your place.

-Each mesh is judged on ease of setup, Wi-Fi coverage, reliability, speed and any additional features.
-I looked at how user-friendly each companion app is from the perspective of a novice, as well.
-My tests included checking for dead zones, moving from room to room to measure consistency, and streaming multiple videos at once.
+Each mesh is judged on ease of setup, Wi-Fi coverage, reliability, speed and any additional features that it advertises.
+I look at how user-friendly each companion app is from the perspective of a novice rather than an expert given you shouldn't need to be a network engineer to do this sort of thing.
+Tests I do include checking for dead zones, moving from room to room to measure consistency of connectivity and streaming multiple videos at once to replicate common usage patterns.

 Other mesh Wi-Fi router systems we tested Amazon Eero 6E